pandurd/DecisionAdventure/Readme.md

 ![name-of-you-image](https://github.com/pandurd/DecisionAdventure/raw/master/DemoScreenshots/ListOfTakenUpdatedAfterLastQuestion.jpg)

 # API
-Web api is used with Dapper for DB queries <br />
+.Net core 5 - Web api is used with Dapper for DB queries <br />
 Added inline queries as much as possible to finish faster. <br />
 Added a one store proc as one example to calll store procs via dapper <br />
 Entity framework/Ado.net is also nice to have but dapper is more efficient <br />